-EAST KIMBERLEY DISTRICT NOT IN REVIEW BRIEF NOT VISITED 2021/22 Refer to inHerit database 9 584 Oombulgurri (Former Forrest River Mission) Forrest River Reserve Cambridge Gulf 2 History The Oombulgurri Settlement's main street is lined with an avenue of Boab trees planted in the early days of the Mission.
+EAST KIMBERLEY DISTRICT NOT IN REVIEW BRIEF NOT VISITED 2021/22 Refer to inHerit database 95 84 Oombulgurri (Former Forrest River Mission) Forrest River Reserve Cambridge Gulf 2 History The Oombulgurri Settlement's main street is lined with an avenue of Boab trees planted in the early days of the Mission.
 The buildings are a mixture of local resources - timber, rock, mudbrick and grass thatch as well as modern timber, tin, corrugated iron and fibro.
 The two most significant buildings in the settlement are the church and the school.
 The church is from the days of the Forrest River Mission and continues to be used for occasional services.
 The school was the first independent Aboriginal school in Australia.
 The Anglican church tried to start up a Mission in 1897 but the attempt was abandoned due to poor contact with the Aboriginal people.
 Another attempt was made, the Forrest River Mission being founded in 1913.
 Reverend Gribble managed the Mission from 1914 to 1926, the Mission continued to operate until 1968 under several changes in management.
 In 1965 the Native Welfare Department decided that the Mission should close down and move the Wyndham.
 A quest for self-determination by ex-Forrest River Mission people led to a return to the old site that had been abandoned in the 1960s.
-Renamed Oombulgurri (the name of the surrounding area) in 1970, the Oombulgurri Committee was set up by Elders who had lived at the Mission and wanted to return to the Forrest River to start up a community.
+Renamed Oombulgurri ( the name of the surrounding area) in 1970, the Oombulgurri Committee was set up by Elders who had lived at the Mission and wanted to return to the Forrest River to start up a community.
 The return was achieved with the assistance of the Uniting Church.
 A government committee was set up to re-establish service and staff and to resolve the ongoing water supply problems.
 This had been achieved by 1982.
 The community had the first independent Aboriginal school in Australia.
-The Oombulgurri community continues today under the management of Oombulgurri community continues today under the management of Oombulgurri community continues today under the management of Oombulgurri commute.
+The Oombulgurri community continues today under the management of Oombulgurri committee.
 Significance Oombulgurri formerly the Forrest River Mission, has exceptional historical significance as the site of the first Mission established in Western Australia.
-The church r 40
+The church remains as a reminder of the Forrest River Mission and attempts by the Anglican church to induct local Aboriginal people to the Christian faith.
+The quest f 40